zweidenker/SnapDump/README.md

     $ curl get.pharo.org/64/70+vm | bash
     $ ./pharo-ui Pharo.image

-Open a playground and type
+To install SnapDump open a playground and execute

+    Metacello new
+	    repository: 'github://zweidenker/SnapDump';
+	    baseline: #SnapDump;
+	    load

+To configure and open the UI client execute

     "configure the SnapDump client to access the docker container" SnapDump uri: 'http://localhost:8888/api'.